Kiwi Ears Septet specifications and in-depth review

 Pros

-• CNC-machined metal shell ensures a durable and solid build.
+• The CNC-machined metal shell provides a more durable and rigid construction compared to resin-based alternatives

 Cons